iamfauz/Casino304/README.md

 #### NOTE TO INSTRUCTORS
 There is file called`initDBSql.sql` that contains the sql script that creates all the tables and adds dummy data to it.
 Check it out for marking.

+All SQL queries used can be found in the controller files.
+Go to api/server/controller/.
+You'll find all the neccesary SQL queries used to interact with our remote db.

 ## Technologies Used

 [node]: (https://nodejs.org)